Overview of Tableau Functions

 How to Apply the Tableau Function?

-To apply Tableau function, we need to create a calculated field that can be created by clicking on the Analysis tab in tableau worksheet, and then on “Create calculated field option” from the drop-down menu as shown in Figure 1 below and highlighted in red.
+To apply this, we need to create a calculated field that can be created by clicking on the Analysis tab in tableau worksheet, and then on “Create calculated field option” from the drop-down menu as shown in Figure 1 below and highlighted in red.

 After clicking on Create calculates field option you will find a drop-down menu that contains a list of all tableau functions with their description and example.
 You can select function from the drop-down menu or you can search in the text box as shown in Figure 2.
 Make sure you name your calculated field before clicking on Apply and OK.
 In figure 2 I have named my calculated field as “Contains”.